WiffleWhomper/Sakhal-Store/README.md

 Edit the file to look like this:

+"objectSpawnersArr": ["custom/sakhalstore.json"]

-"objectSpawnersArr": ["custom/sakhalstore.json"] If you're already calling other custom JSONs to spawn items or buildings, separate them with commas:
+ If you're already calling other custom JSONs to spawn items or buildings, separate them with commas:

-"objectSpawnersArr": ["custom/sakhalstore.json", "custom/anotherfile.json", "custom/differentfile.json"] Restart Your Server After completing these steps, restart your server, and the new store will spawn with all items ready for use.
+"objectSpawnersArr": ["custom/sakhalstore.json", "custom/anotherfile.json", "custom/differentfile.json"]

+ restart your server and the new store will spawn with all items ready for use.

 Thanks, and happy gaming!
 Created by @WiffleWhomper For support or inquiries: c.lindberg823@gmail.com